• Home

 The $103 billion coffee chain announced on Thursday that it would expand bonuses and tipping options in a bid to boost worker pay.
 Starting this July, all of its U.S. hourly workers, including baristas and shift supervisors, can make up to an additional $300 each quarter—amounting to $1,200 a year—when their stores meet or exceed sales, operational, and customer service goals.

 Thanks to the new bonus and tipping incentives, Starbucks estimates that eligible U.S. employees will earn 5% to 8% more than what they earn today.
-The Seattle-based coffee chain said its baristas and shift supervisors currently average at more than $30 an hour in pay and benefits.
+The Seattle-based coffee chain said its baristas and shift supervisors currently earn more than $30 an hour on average in pay and benefits.
 Under the new plan, paychecks will go out weekly instead of twice a month, with the first quarterly payout hitting this fall.

 “The new incentive rewards program recognizes partners for the progress they make possible,” Starbucks said in its Thursday announcement, adding that the cost of the bonuses should be offset by “improvements to coffeehouse performance and operations, and the customer experience.”